whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE-III.md

 ![](/assets/img/Backdooring%20PE%20Files%20(VOL%20III)/15.png)

-Even though the results are very weak, this could very easily be improved with the techniques discussed on the [previous](https://whitecr0wz.github.io/posts/Backdooring-PE-II/) post.
+Even though the results are very weak, this could be improved with the techniques discussed on the [previous](https://whitecr0wz.github.io/posts/Backdooring-PE-II/) post.

 Thank you for reading!